gokyle/urlshorten_ng/README.md

 ```

 This will set up a server that listens on `127.0.0.1:8080` in production
-mode; pages will have an title of `"nodality.io"` and links will point to
+mode; pages will have a title of `"nodality.io"` and links will point to
 `https://nodality.io`.
 The user `flynn` can add new users via the web
 interface.